4EverTechCeliaTeam/privacy-policy/README.md

 ## Collection of Routine Information

 This APP track basic information about their users.
-This information includes, but is not limited to, IP addresses, app details, timestamps and referring pages.
-None of this information can personally identify specific [["visitors" or "user"]] to this [["website" or "app"]].
-The information is tracked for routine administration and maintenance purposes.
+This information includes, but is not limited to app details, timestamps and referring pages.
+None of this information can personally identify specific.
+The information that we request is retained on your device and is not collected by us in any way.

 ## Cookies